Our carefully curated list of the best mountaineering movies ever made

 1. Touching the Void (2003)

-Widely considered as one of the best climbing disaster movies ever, Simpson and Yates’ now infamous ordeal is re-enacted on the Peruvian Siula Grande.
-The footage is utterly engrossing and the haunting interviews add an emotional depth to this thrilling piece of cinema.
+Widely regarded as one of the best climbing disaster movies ever, Simpson and Yates’ now infamous ordeal is re-enacted on the Peruvian Siula Grande.
+The footage is utterly engrossing and the haunting interviews add an emotional depth to this magnificent piece of cinema.

 2. North Face (2008)